 Best Place to Talk Politics During Cheeseburger’s “Parade of Fools” – This is the largest event of the festival.
 It’s also a great chance to meet and greet local and national politicians who find their way into Caseville.

-Best Gourmet Grocery to Create Your Own Cheeseburger – There are dozens of local restaurants and charities that set up for the 10-day event.
+Best Gourmet Grocery to Create Your Own Cheeseburger – Dozens of local restaurants and charities set up for the 10-day event.
 You may want to make your own.
-Here is the best place to get all the fixings for your own cheeseburger in paradise.
+Here is the best place to get all the fixings for your cheeseburger in paradise.